 This course introduces Community Health Nursing, focusing on historical development, philosophy, health care systems, epidemiology, and specific target groups.
-Primary, secondary and tertiary prevention activities are emphasized as they relate to individuals, families, groups and aggregates.
-Focus is on transcultural and anthropological nursing concepts as well as rural and home health care delivery.
+Primary, secondary, and tertiary prevention activities are emphasized as they relate to individuals, families, groups, and aggregates.
+Focuses on transcultural and anthropological nursing concepts as well as rural and home health care delivery.
 Diverse roles of the community health nurse are explored.
+Prerequisite(s): NUR201